Cleveland Clinic Research Logo

 How many fellows participate in this program per year?

-The program can support two new trainees per year, for a total of four trainees.
+The program can support 1-to-2 new trainees per year.

 How long does the program last?